ajhenley/gitbook/javascript_examples.md

 }
 ```

+####JavaScript Functions

 JavaScript lets you define your own functions with the keyword, function.
-It's a good idea to put the function in the head tags to keep things organized
+It's a good idea to put the function in the head tags to keep things organized.

 ```html
 function sayAnything(what){
 	document.write(what);